SFTtech/openage/doc/build_instructions/windows_msvc.md

     - `nyan.dll` (The location depends on the procedure chosen to get nyan.)
     - DLLs from vcpkg-installed dependencies.
 Normally, these DLLs should be copied to `<openage directory>\build\libopenage\<config built>` during the build process.
 If they are not, you can find them in `<vcpkg directory>\installed\<relevant config>\bin`.
       - If prebuilt QT5 was installed, the original location of QT5 DLLs is `<QT5 directory>\bin`.

-    You need to ensure Python can locate these DLL files.
-    Up to Python 3.7, this can be done by adding the paths into the global system variables `PATH` (not the user-specific `PATH`).
-    For Python 3.8+, you should use the `--add-dll-search-path` option when running the `openage` module.

   - Now, to run the openage:
     - Open a CMD window in `<openage directory>\build\` and run `python -m openage game`